ntsmoura/e7-crawler/README.md

 - [Web-driver-manager](https://pypi.org/project/webdriver-manager/)

-<a id="how-to-run"></a>
+## :boom: How to run

-Install all the needed technologies first, then follow the instructions:
+Install all the technologies, then follow the instructions:

 ```sh
 # Clone the repository